Nuts Trading License in Dubai: Cost and Requirements

 Step 3: Submit your application with required documents (passport copy, visa page, business plan if required)

-Step 4: Receive initial approval and pay the licence fee
+Step 4: Receive initial approval and pay the license fee

-Step 5: Obtain your trading licence and company incorporation documents
+Step 5: Obtain your trading license and company incorporation documents

 Step 6: Open a corporate bank account